Contents

 Measures to Protect Plywood from Rain

 This document discusses the effects of rain exposure on plywood, a common building material.
-It explains how rainwater can permeate the layers of plywood, leading to warping, rotting, and potential health risks due to mold growth.
+It explains how rainwater can permeate the layers of pressed wood, leading to warping, rotting, and potential health risks due to mold growth.
 While plywood can typically withstand a day or two of rain exposure without significant damage, long-term exposure can lead to serious issues.
 The article also provides tips on how to protect plywood from rain, such as using water-resistant types like marine plywood, applying a water-resistant sealant, and drying it out quickly if it gets wet.

 Precautions Before Rain Exposure